robin-schneider/CICY/docs/_build/html/_sources/howto.rst.txt

 >>> M.line_co([-3,4])
 [0, 87, 0, 0]

-the toolkit also includes various other functions an incomplete overview can be obtained via
+the toolkit also includes various other functions.
+An incomplete overview is given by

 >>> M.help()
 ...